Shaundyl/Html-Css-Generators/README.md

 <li>Add child elements to build nested HTML structures.</li>
 <li>Support for self-closing (void) HTML elements.</li>
 <li>Save the generated HTML to a file.</li>

+# HTMLElement Class
+<p>The HtlmElement.php has a class called HtmlElement.
+This class is designed to represent an HTML element in a structured way, it allows for easy manipulation and rendering of HTML content programmatically.</p>

 ## Class Properties
 - `$tag` (protected): Stores the name of the HTML element